UFT One and Azure DevOps Server or Services

 Sets the UFT_LAUNCHER system environment variable.
 The variable's value should be the full path to the UFTWorking folder.

 Caution: If, for any reason, you move the UFT One-Azure integration files to another location, make sure to update the value of the UFT_LAUNCHER system environment variable accordingly.

-On the server machine, install the UFT One Azure DevOps extension, in one of the following ways:
+On an Azure DevOps server machine where you have Administrator privileges, install the UFT One Azure DevOps extension in one of the following ways: